 Before You Make Your Own Homemade Deck Cleaner, Here Are Some Safety Recommendations

 The use of harsh materials and harmful chemicals on an outdoor deck can damage adjacent grass and other vegetation, therefore only non-toxic cleaners should be used.
 OxiClean includes sodium percarbonate, a hydrogen peroxide derivative that is effective at eliminating a wide range of difficult stains and spills.
 Best of all, it is eco-friendly and biodegradable, which means it will not hurt plants or pollute the environment.

 Use a power washer or pressure washer to clean your deck, not a DIY deck cleaner.

-Because power washers and pressure washers have tiny nozzles that generate tremendous water pressure, any granular cleanser that does not completely dissolve might block the nozzle and leave the washer unusable.
-The active components in this DIY deck cleaner formula do all of the cleaning job, and no strong water pressure is necessary.
+Because power washers and pressure washers have tiny nozzles that generate tremendous water pressure, any granular cleaner that does not completely dissolve might block the nozzle and leave the washer unusable.
+The active components in this DIY deck cleaner formula do all of the cleaning jobs, and no strong water pressure is necessary.
 A standard garden hose is more than adequate for rinsing away the cleaning.